(Edinburgh, Inverness, Isle of Skye, Oban, Glasgow)

 Airport transfer with a private vehicle and driver.

 Culloden House Hotel is a 4 star luxurious accomodation located in the southeast neighborhoods of Inverness, capital of the Highlands.
-With hundreds of years of history, culture and luxury are combined with a relaxed atmosphere, personalised service and superb cuisine at Culloden House The interior features a wonderfully comfortable drawing-room with magnificent Adam plasterwork, many fine antiques and a large open fire.
+With hundreds of years of history, culture and luxury are combined with a relaxed atmosphere, personalised service and superb cuisine at Culloden House.
+The interior features a wonderfully comfortable drawing-room with magnificent Adam plasterwork, many fine antiques and a large open fire.
+Guests will enjoy the beautiful house and the majesty of the grounds.
+They will sleep in rooms with wonderfully comfortable beds and all the niceties expected in a fine hotel.
+Croquet is set up on the lawn and there's a new tennis court for your pleasure.
+Keep fit by walking or jogging through the grounds and onto Culloden Forest’s trails.
+Guests can Indulge themselves with fine dining and wines, with their superb collection of rare whiskys, and afternoon tea by the fire.
+To relax, guests can detox in a sauna located deep in the dungeon, and be pampered with in-room massage and beauty treatments.

 The Duisdale House Hotel (4*) offers an indulgent luxury hotel break in the Highlands of Scotland, as you escape to the beautiful Island of Skye.
 Perfectly situated in the area known as Sleat on the southernmost tip of Skye, this Hebridean hotel, built in 1865 as a hunting lodge, has been completely transformed into a privately owned chic boutique retreat in recent years, enabling you to relax and indulge in a lavish, romantic getaway.
 The award winning restaurant and exclusive daily sailing trips on board the hotel's luxury yacht (from Apr-Sep) add a whole new dimension to a short break on the Isle of Skye.

 The Eriska Hotel, Spa and Golf (5*) offers luxurious accommodation with a view to match.
 Enjoy a traditional Scottish breakfast, while taking in 300 acres of lush landscapes all from the comfort of your own bed.
 Carefully blending the old with the new their designer rooms & luxury suites offer the finest bed linen, rich fabrics, and warm, contemporary décor.
-They’ll anticipate your every need with a wide range of in-room facilities and guest services.
+Guests can also relax and enjoy a quiet reprieve with their favourite tipple next to the fireplace in the Isle of Eriska Hotel Lounge.
+Since 1997 the Restaurant at Eriska has held the award of 3 AA Rosettes and a mark in the Good Food Guide.

 The Carlton George (4*) hotel is located in the heart of Glasgow next to George Square and adjacent to Queen's Street mainline station which offers a direct line to Edinburgh in less than 40 minutes.
 At this boutique hotel you’ll find contemporary yet cozy rooms with complimentary drinks, free WiFi and free local calls as well as a unique rooftop restaurant and Executive Lounge.
 A beautiful building redeveloped as a hotel in 1999, it has an elegant entrance and is prominent within the city as one of the best hotels.